comsysto/spring-core-bootcamp-starter/README.md

-# Spring Core - Bootcamp - Starter
+# Spring Core - Bootcamp - Solution using Spring Boot

-This project serves as a basic start point for our Spring core training.
-It provides a basic setup containing an embedded Tomcat and a basic REST controller to check if it works.
-So with this participants should be able to start hacking right away.
+This is an example project to demonstrate how the problem from the bootcamp could be solved using Spring Boot.
+As part of the training we ask participants to forgo this route as we feel it is important to know how to do Spring by hand.
+But for a more practical approach Spring Boot is what would normally be used by most projects by now.

 ## Requirements

-To run this example project you need Java 11+ installed properly.
+To run this example project you need Java 17+ installed properly.
 We suggest to use SDKMAN for this.

+You also need a working Docker installation.
+On Windows and MacOs Docker Desktop is most likely the easy way here.
+On Linux, follow the official instructions to install it from the command line.

 ## How it works